Elvira-94/wordle-game/README.md

 ## Accessibility Testing

-* Running the color contrast report showed me that I had a light font (#fff) on top of a light background when tiles change to yellor or green colors depending on the accuracy of the user's guess.
-This allowed me to re-evaluate my font color choice and to use a dark font against these background, which significantly improved report results.
+* Running the color contrast report showed me that I had a light font (#fff) on top of a light background when tiles change to yellow or green colors depending on the accuracy of the user's guess.
+This allowed me to re-evaluate my font color choice and to use a dark font against these backgrounds, which significantly improved report results.

     ### Initital Contrast Report